renehernandez/bok-docker/README.md

 # Bok_Docker

-This repo contains a set of *docker-compose* files that can be use to have running in no time several applications in a server.
+This repo contains a set of *docker-compose* files that can be used to have running in a ghost blog in a server.

 ## Using .env file